scipy-conference/scipy_proceedings_2010/allen/my_paper.rst

       as in a title or description, e.g. "The Astrodata Package can be imported using the name, 'astrodata'".

-    Note, it's a subtle distinction, and probably best to rely primarilly on context to know which sense was intended.
+    Note, it's a subtle distinction, and probably best to rely primarily on context to know which sense was intended.

 HDU